 The list of enzymes is user configurable.
 Standard entries are described in the help.
 If you wish, you can modify the definitions or create new ones using the configuration editor.
-The configuration editor was new in Mascot 2.2, so if you are using an earlier version of Mascot, you'll need to edit the configuration file called enzymes in a text editor.
-The format is described in the Mascot Installation and Setup Manual.

 Mascot supports two categories of mixed enzyme definitions.
 An independent mixed enzyme is used where multiple sample aliquots have been digested separately, and the digests combined for analysis.
 This means that the sample could contain (say) tryptic peptides and Asp-N peptides, but no peptides that are tryptic at one end and Asp-N at the other.
 The second category simulates a single sample aliquot being digested simultaneously or serially by more than one cleavage agent.
 For example CNBr followed by trypsin.